Tag Archives: Satire

 Grade: A-

-The Discreet Charm of the Bourgeoisie (1972) is a wonderful French satire by Director Luis Bunuel.
+The Discreet Charm of the Bourgeoisie (1972) is a wonderful French satire by Director Luis Buñuel.

-The movie is very strange- three well-to-do couples meander from dinner party to dinner party and, due to circumstances beyond their control (an incorrect date, a mysterious corpse, and a military raid) never end up sitting down and enjoying a meal together.
+The movie is very strange- three well-to-do couples meander from dinner party to dinner party and, due to circumstances beyond their control (an incorrect date, a mysterious corpse, and a military raid), never end up sitting down and enjoying a meal together.

-How the individuals are wealthy is a bit vague though there is mention of drug smuggling.
+How the individuals are wealthy is a bit vague, though there is mention of drug smuggling.

-It’s offbeat but highly enjoyable.
+It’s offbeat but delightful.

 Oscar Nominations: 1 win-Best Screenplay Based on Factual Material or Material Not Previously Produced or Published, Best Foreign Language Film (won)